What is Zero-Touch Payment Processing?

 Zero-Touch payment processing is a secure way to virtually collect payments for goods and services, without the use of cash or paper checks.

-While traditional payment processing is highly manual and requires multiple physical touches, Zero-Touch payments are processed through digital channels, can be managed remotely, and automated to help you streamline collections and improve working capital.
+While traditional payment processing is highly manual and requires multiple physical touches, Zero-Touch payments are processed through digital channels, can be managed remotely, and automated to help you streamline collections and improve cash flow.

 Over the last few months, digital payment use has grown increasingly due to the COVID-19 outbreak.
 If your business needs to shift to Zero-Touch payments, Paystand can help you get started.

 Zero-Touch Payment Methods

 Many people associate touchless payments with tap-and-go credit cards, but there are many other zero-touch alternatives that don't carry transaction limits and hefty fees.
 There are also options like digital bank payments, digital wallets, smart cards, and eChecks.
 Zero-Touch payment methods for B2B companies can be classified into two areas: credit and bank payment systems.

 Zero-Touch Credit Payments